Federal Solar Tax Credit (ITC) Home Base

 What's the Federal Solar Tax Credit?

-The Federal Solar Tax Credit, also known as the Investment Tax Credit or ITC, is a dollar-for-dollar reduction from the government allocated for solar installations.
+The Federal Solar Tax Credit, also known as the Investment Tax Credit or ITC, provides a dollar-for-dollar reduction from the government for solar installations.
 Both large-scale solar projects and residential solar alike can leverage this incentive.

-As of 2020, the tax credit is 26 percent.
-This credit, however, is set to phase out over protracted intervals of time.
+As of 2021, the tax credit covers 26 percent.
+This credit, however, has an expiration date.

-Knowledge of what this tax credit is and how to take advantage of it can save customers significantly on their electricity.
-One of the first things to understand is that this incentive is a tax credit, not a rebate.
+Knowledge of the federal solar tax credit, and how to take advantage of it, can save customers on their electricity.
+One of the first things to understand about the ITC is that it's a tax credit, not a rebate.

 The amount the customer receives depends on federal taxes owed.
-If they don't owe the full tax credit, it carries over and is applied to the following year's taxes until the tax credit is gone.
+If they don't owe the full tax credit, it carries over and applies to the following year's taxes until it is completely used.